-MTG Arena Standard Decks – Best-of-One (BO1) Metagame Tier List – January 2020
+MTG Arena Standard Decks – Best-of-One (BO1) Metagame Tier List – Theros Beyond Death Standard

-Our Magic: The Gathering metagame tier list ranks all the best ladder decks for the Throne of Eldraine Standard best-of-one (BO1).
+Our Magic: The Gathering metagame tier list ranks all the best ladder decks for the Theros Beyond Death Standard best-of-one (BO1) game mode.
 In this guide, we provide a description and explanation for each archetype, a sample decklist, with links to more decklists and deck guides, if any available at the time.
 If you want to view all the best meta decks and their ranking in one snapshot, we have a summary table below and explain in further detail the reasoning of their rankings below as well.
 Before we start, please read the following important key points on the BO1 mode:

 - In MTG Arena there are far more BO1 games being played, but currently there is a lack of data regarding what people are playing.
-We take into account the metagame data supplied by MTG Arena Tool and we believe the Untapped.gg tracker is also working on this feature in more detail.
+We take into account the metagame data supplied by the MTG Arena Tool tracker and the occasional snapshots shared by the Untapped.gg tracker (they are also working on global statistics).
 Until then, much of the information is therefore subjective and will be reviewed on a consistent basis by our team.

 - Best-of-three (BO3) is how competitive MTG was intended to be played – sideboarding allows players to leverage skill and mitigates variance.
 Most pro players and tournaments play BO3, which makes obtaining refined, archetype defining decklists more difficult.
-Having said that, we will try provide decklists suitable for Diamond onwards – if you would like to submit your deck, please let us know via the Submit Deck form, Discord or Twitter!
+This also makes decks with more predictable strategies better here, since opponents cannot prepare against it.